bennyliaw/token1/Notes.md

 ----

 # reviewing DemoCoin ICO: https://erc20token.sonnguyen.ws/en/latest/
-- need pragma, constant keywords to be replaced with view
+- need pragma, constant keywords to be replaced with view/pure
 - in transferFrom function the below memory assignment is redundant, could be inline same as updating balances state
     >> var _allowance = allowed[_from][msg.sender];
 - Unused state in IcoToken: